-If you’re from Southwestern Pennsylvania, you’ve probably heard of, if not been to, Idlewild and Soak Zone.
+If you’re from Southwestern Pennsylvania, you’ve probably heard of, if not been to, Idlewild Park and Soak Zone.
 This amusement/water park has been around since 1878, starting as a campground and eventually adding rides, pools, and other attractions that make for an adventurous day in the middle of the mountainous woods of Ligonier.
 Those of us who grew up visiting this summer destination at least once a year have certain spots in the park that they just have to hit.
-Below are 15 attractions that stick out in my memory as crucial to a successful visit to the park.
+Below are 15 attractions that stick out as the most memorable in the park.

 The Snacks in Story Book Forrest

 Story Book Forrest is one of the best places to take anyone under the age of six.
-It’s got interactive storybook scenes, dozens of picture taking opportunities, and your favorite nursery rhyme characters come to life.
-You get to visit Pinocchio’s house, try to pull the sword from the stone, and sit on Aladdin’s magic carpet among other things.
+It’s got interactive storybook scenes, dozens of picture-taking opportunities, and your favorite nursery rhyme characters come to life.
+You get to visit Pinocchio’s house, try to pull King Arthur's sword from the stone, and sit on Aladdin’s magic carpet among other things.
 The best parts of the trip through Story Book Forrest, though, are the spots where you get a treat.
 The first is the Good Ship Lollipop where you can expect to come out with a sucker selected from a treasure chest by a friendly pirate.
-When you get to Little Red Riding Hood’s house, the lunch toting girl is waiting for you, typically with a package of crackers to munch on.
+When you get to Little Red Riding Hood’s house, the lunch-toting girl is waiting for you, typically with a package of crackers for each visitor.
 If you’re really lucky, Snow White, will be waiting outside the Dwarves’ house to stamp your hand with a cute little picture.
-It doesn’t take much to excite you at this age, and getting a reward for stopping by a famous character’s house will do just that.

 Idlewild is very kid-friendly.
 Aside from Story Book Forrest, there’s Raccoon Lagoon, an entire section of the park dedicated to kiddie rides.
-Luckily, adults can sometimes join their kids on these rides.
-One of the best rides to watch adults are on the Adult Handcars.
-Adults use hand pedals to push themselves along with their kids on wooden cars around a track.
-There’s a kid’s version of this ride called Little Rascal’s.
-It’s hilarious to watch kids struggle on this ride and parents help them out by walking behind the cart and pushing it around the track with a long, wooden stick.
-Another fun ride to watch in action is the Pollywog Regatta.
+Parents can sometimes join their kids on these rides.
+It's fun to watch kids circle around on the Pollywog Regatta.
 Four riders are loaded into boats that spin in a circle near a giant fountain while they turn little steering wheels.
 The Motorcycles are also a favorite from back in the day.

 The Narrow Train Bridge

-Idlewild’s train ride is called the Loyalhanna Limited Railroad and actually takes you from one section of the park to another, from Raccoon Lagoon to Hootin' Holler However, it involves crossing a long, narrow bridge the Loyalhanna Creek below.
-It’s a terrifying moment in an otherwise calm ride.
+Idlewild’s train ride is called the Loyalhanna Limited Railroad and actually takes you from one section of the park to another, from Raccoon Lagoon to Hootin' Holler However, it involves crossing a long, narrow bridge over the Loyalhanna Creek below.

 Confusion Hill Defying Gravity

 The only walk through ride in the park is Confusion Hill where groups are led through a building filled with optical illusions and clever construction.
 In one room, the tour guide rolls a ball onto a crooked shelf on the wall, starting at the lower end, and amazingly, the ball rolls up the other side instead of back down.
-It’s like a simple magic trick with everyone wondering how that just happened.
+It’s a simple magic trick that leaves everyone wondering how it works.

 Riding Through the Trolley Tunnel

 If you can stomach the hour long wait to ride the Mr. Rogers Neighborhood Trolley, which was updated in 2015 to take riders through Daniel Tiger's Neighborhood, you’re relieved when you’re finally loaded into the car and begin the ride.
-You realize it’s all worth it when the trolley music starts, and you coast through the tunnel into the neighborhood of make believe, set on a much larger skill than you’re used to seeing on TV.
+It’s all worth it when the trolley music starts, and you coast through the tunnel into the neighborhood of make believe, set on a much larger skill than you’re used to seeing on TV.
 It’s one of those transporting moments of childhood that you’re not likely to forget.
-Note: Starting in 2015, the ride will now be called Daniel Tiger’s Neighborhood, based on the PBS show.

 The Rollo Coaster

 A great first roller coaster for kids to ride is also one of the best rides in the park.
-This wooden coaster snakes riders through the woods at the edge of the park and is so small and quick and smooth that most anyone can handle the one minute ride.
+This wooden coaster snakes riders through the woods at the edge of the park and is so quick and smooth that most anyone can handle the one minute ride.
 The first hill is the most thrilling because it really gets the ride going, and takes you up with that clinking chain started by a large lever that an operator pushes on the platform.
 It seems like such a long way up for a kid, but as an adult, it gives you your roller coaster fix for the day and is one that you can ride over and over again.
 It's also one of the fastest-moving lines in the park.

 Sticking to The Super Round-Up

 You don’t find this ride too many places anymore, but it’s one of the best.
 What’s most amazing is the fact that you’re held in by a loose chain.
 There are no shoulder straps or seat belts.
-You just stand back and let the ride spin you around while you practically stick to the wall of your little compartment.
+You just stand back and let the ride spin you around while you practically stick to the wall of your individual compartments.

 Getting Stuck at the Top of The Spider

-The Spider ride is a visually interesting and equally intense.
+The Spider ride is a visually interesting and equally intense ride at the park.
 It takes forever to load, but it’s a must-ride.
-It requires loading riders on the ground and lifting the others higher and higher into the air as the people in the cars directly across from those being loaded end up suspended upside down in mid-air.
-It makes you wish you were stuck on top of the Ferris Wheel.
+It requires loading riders on the ground and lifting the others higher and higher into the air until you are suspended upside down in mid-air.
 The smaller you are, the more you’re sure that you are going to slide out and come crashing down onto the concrete below.
 Just when you think you can’t hold on anymore, you are lowered and spun around a little closer to the ground.
 Eventually, the ride starts, and the riders spin around in their carts while the ride itself spins in a circle and the individual arms lift up and down in the air.

 One of the best places to eat in the park is Ricky Raccoon’s-Grill Side in Raccoon Lagoon.
-They grill giant burgers that you can smell from the kiddie land entrance.
-They have barbeque quality burgers that are worth the wait.
+They grill giant burgers that you can smell from the entrance.
+They have barbecue-quality burgers that are worth the wait.